liammcluckie/cbd-shield/README.md

 - Feigoa (#9AE17A) - Primary Colour - A mid tone pale green that features as the main colour in the logo.
 This green relates well with the type of products being sold and adds a fun, enjoyable tone to the colour palette.

+- Fern (#6BBA62) - Primary Alternate Colour - A slightly darker shade of Feigoa, this colour will be used to increase readability of copy to ensure accessability is high.
+As well as this it will also add slight but effective contrast when used alongside the primary colour.

 - Oracle (#327270) - Secondary Colour - A blue, grey and green toned colour that works exceptionally well alongside the primary colour.
 This colour will be used to break up sections and add contrast to important features making them stand out to the user.

-- Fern (#6BBA62) - Accent Colour/Primary Alternate Colour - A slightly darker shade of Feigoa, this colour will be used to increase readability of copy to ensure accessability is high.
-As well as this it will also add slight but effective contrast when used alongside the primary colour.

 ---